monajemi/datascience/pages/attitude-of-a-data-scientist-tukey.md

 rates, one which may sometimes have difficulty distinguishing 1 % from 5 %,
 one which is hardly ever able to distinguish more than one intermediate value between these conventional levels.
 To be useful, a conclusion procedure need not be precise.
-As working data analysts we need to recognize that this is so.
+As working data scientists we need to recognize that this is so.
 <br>
 We must face up to the fact that, in any experimental science, <em>our certainty about what will happen in a particular situation does not usualy come from directly